RahmanMustapha/starter-hugo-academic/content/project/project-3/index.md

 ---
-title: Analysis of Suppressed by Contrast Neuronal Cells found in Shallow Visual Cortex of Mice T
+title: Analysis of Suppressed by Contrast Cells in Mouse Visual Cortex
 date: 2022-07-10T18:03:21.012Z
+summary: >-
+  I performed a series of tests and analyses of neural data in mice using the Allen Intstitute Brain Observatory and Software Development Kit.

+   I worked under Dr. Daniel Millman following his research (https://pubmed.ncbi.nlm.nih.gov/33108272) and Dr. Saskia de Vries at the Allen Institue.
 draft: false
 featured: false
 tags: